-Get weekly insights, advice and opinions about all things digital marketing.
+Get weekly insights, recommendations and views about all things digital marketing.

 Thanks for subscribing!
-Keep an eye out for a Welcome email from us shortly.
-If you don’t see it come through, check your spam folder and mark the email as “not spam.”
+Keep a watch out for a Welcome email from us soon.
+If you don’t see it come through, check your spam folder and designate the email as “not spam.”

 3. …Then Save Those Searches